 The study found improvements in patients who underwent holistic treatments.
 They included a 15 percent reduction in self-reported pain and a 4 percent improvement in self-reported quality of life.

 In evaluating assisted living communities that offer holistic health care, it’s important to know that while there are national associations and certifications for individual holistic health care practitioners, there is no governing body that decides which assisted living communities can and can’t call themselves holistic.
 That puts the onus on consumers to do their research and know what they are looking for.

 There are many factors to consider when choosing an assisted living community, including its commitment to holistic health care.
 Questions to ask when evaluating a facility’s holistic healthcare program include:

 - Do they make the resident feel like a partner — valued, respected, and informed?

 - Do they allow time for patients to educate themselves about their diagnosis before treatment begins?
 They should have informational resources on hand and allow patients time to educate themselves and give informed consent to any suggested therapies.

 - Is individuality taken into consideration when planning treatment?
 Individual wellness is a unique, personal journey, and residents should feel accepted no matter what transpires on their path or what decisions they make.
 The practitioners should respect each patient as an individual and not force anyone into a standardized treatment plan.

-Holistic health care identifies ways to not only treat an ailment or disease, but also to promote overall health and well-being in residents.
-Assisted living communities who practice holistic health care advocate for their residents, and identify ways for residents to be emotionally, physically, and spiritually satisfied with life.
+Holistic health care identifies ways to not only treat an ailment or disease but also to promote overall health and well-being in residents.
+Assisted living communities that practice holistic health care advocate for their residents and identify ways for residents to be emotionally, physically, and spiritually satisfied with life.